tamagusko/tamagusko/README.md

 <a href="mailto:tamagusko@gmail.com/">E-mail</a>
 </p>

-I'm a civil engineer/data analyst.
-Currently doing a Ph.D. at the University of Coimbra.
+My name is **Tiago Tamagusko**, and I'm a civil engineer/data scientist.
+Currently doing a Ph.D. in Transport Systems at the University of Coimbra.
+Member of the Junior Enterprise for Science and Technology (JEST-UC).

 > Enthusiast of AI, programming, and active mobility.